gruvin/hexmob.win/README.md

 ## Secure Communication with the Dev (Bryan aka gruvin)
 Crypto is full of theives and trixters.
 I recommend sending me any queries via GPG signed and verified email.
 You can begin that process at my [FlowCrypt™ Encrypted Contact Page](https://flowcrypt.com/me/gruvin).

-At the very least, you'll be able to verify it was really me who replied, thusly ...
+At the very least, you'll be able to verify it was really me who replied, assuming you can use some kind of GPG enabled email client.
+I use the FlowCrypt™ exension for Gmail.

 - Download my GPG Public Key *file* from my [FlowCrypt™ Encrypted Contact Page](https://flowcrypt.com/me/gruvin)